gregor-torrence/WineDatabase/README.md

 **Example SparkJava microservice**

+Here is a small, realistic starting point for building a CRUD microservice using [SparkJava](http://www.sparkjava.com/).
+It's a Wine Database with in-memory storage.
+Why wine?
+Because we're all tired of example code that stores users.

-A toy Wine Database with in-memory storage.
-Establishes patterns for separating implementation concerns:
+It establishes patterns for separating implementation concerns:
 HTTP request handling, persistence, and error handling.

+100% unit test coverage is provided using [Spock](http://spockframework.org/).

 Build with java 8: